luzi82/AIND-Sudoku/README.md

     111
     111

-Than we can solve this 3x3 N-towers problems, to mark all z=1 in C boxes to be false.
+Than we can solve this 3x3 N-rooks problems, to mark all z=1 in C boxes to be false.
 That is implemented as v_transform

 Case 3: Diagonal unit

-To solve the diagonal units, we transform the 2 unit into 2 N-Tower problems. (pick_diag)
+To solve the diagonal units, we transform the 2 unit into 2 N-Rook problems. (pick_diag)

-### N-tower problem
+### N-rook problem

-Case 1: 3x3 N-tower problem example:
+Case 1: 3x3 N-rook problem example:

     001
     111